tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 ## Status

 This draft is very much a work in progress.
-Open questions are marked with the tag **Discuss**.
+Open questions are marked with the tag **DISCUSS**.

 # Conventions and Definitions